C64 OS GETTING STARTED GUIDE

 Drivers for alternative hardware devices are configured separately from the settings for how the devices behave.
 The Configure Tool provides options for a realtime clock source for setting the system's date and time, and input device drivers for controlling the mouse pointer.

-Additional and future drivers, such as for printers, networking hardware and game controllers, can be configured from within C64 OS.
+Additional driver types are under development, such as for printers, networking hardware and game controllers.

-If you are using an Ultimate 64, or have a 1541 Ultimate plugged in with the most recent firmware update, you may choose the UCI RTC driver.
-The Ultimate Command Interface must be enabled in the menu system of the 1541 Ultimate or Ultimate 64.
+If you are using a 1541 Ultimate II+ or an Ultimate 64, you may choose the UCI RTC driver.
+The Ultimate Command Interface must be enabled in the menu system of the 1541 Ultimate II+ or Ultimate 64, and the device's firmware should be updated to the latest.

 Next you can select the pointer input driver for the hardware you have.
-If you have a 1351 or compatible mouse or a 1351 adapter such as MicroMys or MouSTer, you can choose the 1351 mouse driver.
+If you have a 1351 or compatible mouse, choose the 1351 mouse driver.
 This driver is available for control port 1 or 2.

 If you only have a joystick choose the joystick driver, either for control port 1 or 2.